thedigitalkern/jamdocs/docs/theme-configuration.md

 #### One-click Publishing

-You can export your design as a static website, or publish it with one click to our [next gen hosting platform](https://bootstrapstudio.io/sites "Bootstrap Studio Lifetime License - Static Websites").
+You can export your design as a static website, or publish it with one click to our [next-gen hosting platform](https://bootstrapstudio.io/sites "Bootstrap Studio Lifetime License - Static Websites").
 It offers HTTPS, custom domains, passkeys and is totally free!

 #### Grid Tools